 Can physicians perform FMT without an IND application (outside of a clinical trial)?

 Yes, to treat patients with C. difficile infections not responsive to standard therapy.
-When the FDA announced in May 2013 that it would regulate fecal microbiota as an investigational drug, medical professional societies, physicians, and patients reacted with concern over how the policy would limit access to a therapy with 90% efficacy rates for this illness and no known short-term safety risks (Kassam et al., 2013).
+When the FDA announced in May 2013 that it would regulate fecal microbiota as an investigational drug, medical professional societies, physicians, and patients reacted with concern that the policy would limit access to a therapy that had been shown to have efficacy rates between 80 and 91 percent in randomized, controlled trials and no known short-term safety risks (Kassam et al., 2013).

 Responding to these concerns, FDA issued guidance in July 2013 stating that it would exercise “enforcement discretion” – that is, it would allow doctors to provide FMT (for patients with C. difficile infections not responding to standard therapies) without filing an IND application.